OnionUI/Onion/website/docs/01-features/index.md

 :::note <a href="apps/game-switcher">Game Switcher overview</a>
 The GameSwitcher is designed to be the central user interface of Onion.
 It allows browse and resume the last games played in few seconds.
 Launch the GameSwitcher by pressing the <kbd>MENU</kbd> button, then you'll see a screenshot of where you were in your game!
-Use Left and right to browse the last games played like this.
+Use left and right to browse the last games played like this.
 It also allows you to quickly change games and many other features.
 :::